patild05/notejam/README.md

 6. **User Management** - This design makes use of *Azure Active Directory* for use management.
 With the use of AAD, application code is *free of handling user authentication and authorization*.
 All the users/groups from the organization can access the application with addtional overhead.
 The AAD comes with additional features such Single Sign-on, MFA.

 7. **Infrastructure as Code** - The deployment is *fully automated*.
 It consists of *yaml pipeline (CI/CD)* which can be run from *Azure DevOps* to provision the resources in Azure.
 The resources are grouped in a container called as *Resource Group*.
 The deployment can be rolled out to *D/T/A/P environment* without making any code change.
 The code can be executed locally in case there is no Azure DevOps environment.
 (Please exevcute main.ps1).
-The prerequisite is - a Azure subscription.
+The prerequisite is - Azure subscription.

 8. **Administration** - At the resource group level, certain *tags are defined* which helps to *send the billing invoices to cost center*, to identify the application name for which the resources are provisioned and application owner.